 For many people beginning their custom log home project, taxes are not something they typically include in their initial list of things to consider.
-While taxes are something that you do not need to focus on right from the get-go, it is an important part of your budget and deserves contemplation.
-This week we spoke with our Vice President of Finance, Kym Hurst, on understanding tax and how it will affect your custom home project.
+However, taxes are an important expense to budget and deserve contemplation early on in your project.
+Kym Hurst, PrecisionCraft’s Vice President of Finance, has answered some common questions below regarding taxes and how they will affect your custom home project.

 When will you see tax effects?

 Your initial encounter will begin in your contract phase with the log home provider.
-It is important to have an idea for what your taxed amount will be when you first begin calculating what you will be able to spend on your entire project.
-Speaking with your financial advisor can help to give you some clear insight as to what your taxes will be so you are better educated when you see your initial contract and as you proceed further.
+Speaking with your financial adviser can help to give you some clear insight as to what your taxes will be so you are better educated when you see your initial contract and as you proceed further.

 Who do I contact during each phase?